llpk79/Job-finder/README.md

 After starting the program the command line prompts you to enter how many pages to scrape, how many jobs to return, where to search, what search phrase to use, and the name of your text file.

-Currently searches only Indeed.com.
+Currently Job-finder searches only Indeed.com.

 Python program uses:
 - BeautifulSoup4 to scrape Indeed.com for job descriptions
 - The Spacy NLP library to compare your ideal job description (or resume) to job descriptions found on Indeed, and find and remove duplicate listings
-- A Scikit-Learn unsupervised machine learning technique call Nearest Neighbors to find the jobs best matching the document you provide
+- A Scikit-Learn unsupervised machine learning technique called Nearest Neighbors to find the jobs best matching the document you provide
 ## Usage
 - Save ideal job description (or resume) in `.txt` format
 - If using resume, remove any non-ascii characters and bullets